abh2050/gcpml/README.md

 4. Download the Tweet Classifier codebase.

 **Deployment:**
-- Run the application by executing the Python script: `python tweet_classifier.py`
+- Run the application by executing the Python script: `main.py`
 - The GUI window should open, ready for use.

 ### 3.2.
 Docker Deployment